Micky Adams: Return to Port Vale

-His team exited the three cup competitions at the First Round in 2011–12, and after losing to non-league Grimsby Town in the FA Cup in a run of five games without a win – which included 388 minutes without scoring a goal – he signed Guy Madjo, Jennison Myrie-Williams and Shane O'Connor on loan.
+His team exited the three cup competitions at the first round in 2011–12, and after losing to non-League Grimsby Town in the FA Cup in a run of five games without a win – which included 388 minutes without scoring a goal – he signed Guy Madjo, Jennison Myrie-Williams and Shane O'Connor on loan.
 These proved to be inspired signings, as a Madjo hat-trick meant that the two Stevenage loanees scored a total of five goals between them in their first three games.
 However, in December he admitted that the club's off-the-field issues were a cause of concern for him and that he was being "kept very much in the dark."
-Nominated for the Manager of the Month award for three wins in four December games, Adams revealed that due to the club's precarious financial position he was unable to sign any new players or even retain his loan players in the January transfer window – despite the chairman having previously told him to draw up a list of transfer targets.
+Nominated for the Manager of the Month award for three wins in four December games, Adams revealed that due to the club's precarious financial position, he was unable to sign any new players or even retain his loan players in the January transfer window – despite the chairman having previously told him to draw up a list of transfer targets.
 He did though manage to sign Chris Shuker and Paul Marshall on non-contract terms.
-He would also have signed Chris Birchall, however before the deal was finalised the Football League placed the club under a transfer embargo after a tax bill went unpaid.
-The club were unable to pay the player's wages in February.
+He would also have signed Chris Birchall, However, before the deal was finalised the Football League placed the club under a transfer embargo after a tax bill went unpaid.
+The club was unable to pay the player's wages in February.
 The club entered administration on 9 March, ending what had been a genuine push for promotion; talks between the administrator and Adams did not seem constructive, as Adams told the press that he was "taking legal advice".
 However, he stayed put, and steered the "Valiants" to a 12th-place finish; they would have been only 3 points off the play-offs had the club not entered administration.
 In May, he was linked with the vacant management position at Gillingham, with his friendship with "Gills" chairman Paul Scally cited in his favour in media reports.